Iceberg With Sunset in the Background, Hubbard Glacier, Alaska

 8. Get Up Close and Personal With a Glacier

-It might sound surprising, but one of the best things to do in Alaska in the summer is to see a glacier, although chances are that the one you visit will be at least partially melted.
+One of the best things to do in Alaska in the summer is to see a glacier, and chances are that the one you visit will be at least partially melted.
 One popular activity near Anchorage, for example, is to ride ATV vehicles through the glacier scenery of the Knik River Valley.
 During some parts of the summer, you'll actually be riding through the melting parts of the glacier itself, with chunks of ice so close you can touch them.
-An exclusive experience that allows you to get even closer to a glacier starts in the city of Seward, where you'll take a flight to a remote glacier that remains mostly frozen during the summer.
-Once you touch down, you'll get onto a dog sled, where a pack of dutiful Alaskan huskies (not unlike the ones that compete in the famous Iditarod) will take you on an adventure you won't soon forget.

 9. Catch the Sun Setting — If It Does